SyverGiswold/CS50_Introduction_to_Computer_Science_Final_Project/README.md

 ## How It Works:

-So, here's how this color palette generator actually works under the hood:
+So, here's how this color palette generator works:

 First off, when you input a color (either with the color picker or by typing a hex code), the app takes that hex code and converts it to HSL (Hue, Saturation, Lightness) values.
 This conversion happens in the `convertHexToHSL` function.
 We use HSL because it's easier to create variations of a color by adjusting the lightness while keeping the hue and saturation the same.